PHOENIX WARS

 Available Loadouts

-Most players prefer the Standard loadout for its added mobility, but if you're a new player having trouble with aiming while flying the grounder loadout is a powerful alternative that sacrifices movement for extra firepower.
+Most players prefer the Standard loadout for its added mobility, but if you're new and struggling to aim while flying, the Grounder is a powerful alternative that sacrifices movement for extra firepower.

-The standard loadout comes up equipped with thrusters which enable flight mobility, along with an air boost module that applies quick directional based thrust while airborne.
+The Standard loadout comes equipped with thrusters that enable flight mobility, along with an Air Boost module that delivers a quick directional burst of thrust while airborne.

 Strategies